Scenario-Wise Rec: A Multi-Scenario Recommendation Benchmark: Industrial Experiment

 \subsection{Ethical Clarification}

-For the industrial dataset, we provide a comprehensive cheatsheet that allows users to quickly review the key aspects of the dataset.
-The results are presented in Table~\ref{tab:Industrial dataset reference sheet}.
-During the dataset's utilization, ethical considerations are given primary importance during the dataset's utilization, as outlined below:

-\begin{itemize}[leftmargin=*] \item \textbf{Data Privacy:} (1) Strong measures are implemented to protect sensitive user information.
-Specifically, user-specific identifiers, such as user IDs, are removed to prevent any risk of sensitive data leakage.
-(2) Demographic attributes, including gender, province, and city, are transformed into numerical features through a rehashing process, ensuring that the data cannot be reverse-engineered.
-(3) Behavioral data is similarly anonymized and hashed into numerical values, with explicit user consent obtained prior to data collection.
-(4) Moreover, the dataset only includes explicit user interactions, such as clicks, while features like favorites, likes, and comments are excluded.

-\item \textbf{Consent:} The data collection process adheres strictly to all relevant legal and regulatory requirements.
-All data is gathered from a single online platform with user authorization and signed consent.
-No data is collected from users who have not provided explicit consent. \end{itemize}
+In utilizing the industrial dataset, we prioritize ethical considerations, particularly user privacy protection and responsible data usage.
+To ensure data privacy, we implement comprehensive safeguarding measures: all user-specific identifiers are removed to prevent sensitive data leakage; demographic attributes such as gender and location are transformed into numerical features through irreversible hashing; and behavioral data is similarly anonymized with explicit user consent obtained prior to collection.
+The dataset contains only explicit user interactions like clicks, excluding more personal engagement metrics such as favorites, likes, and comments.
+Our data collection process strictly adheres to all relevant legal and regulatory requirements, with all data gathered from a single online platform under user authorization and signed consent.
+No data is collected from users who have not provided explicit consent.